-Stay warm!
-Your life may depend on it
+Staying warm and helping others during winter weather

 "Tight-fitting clothes are not a good thing, because you're not able to get the benefit of the layers.
 You really need to have looser sweaters, shawls if you're sitting inside, to try to layer up.
 It helps to have a ski mask to protect your ears and your nose," she said.
 "If you get wet, like if you're out playing in snow or shoveling snow, take off wet clothes, because the wet clothes really make it worse.
 They make things colder. ...
 Boots should be waterproof."

-Preventive measures not only involve dressing for the cold but also avoiding too many cocktails in cold weather, said Colletti, the Mayo Clinic specialist.
+Preventive measures not only involve dressing for the cold but also avoiding too many cocktails in cold weather, said Colletti, of the Mayo Clinic.

 "Avoid drinking alcohol when in the cold, as mental awareness is impaired, thereby limiting ability to recognize symptoms of significant cold exposure.
 Alcohol also causes dilatation of the body's blood vessels, increasing heat loss," she said.